Genssiz/lss-usdl/README.md

-lss-usdl
+LSS-USDL
 ========

-Linked Service System: a member of the Linked USDL family
+Linked Service Systems for USDL: a member of the Linked USDL family